 Breast glandular cells

-As shown in Table 1, 245 genes are elevated in breast glandular cells compared to other cell types.
+As shown in Table 1, 155 genes are elevated in breast glandular cells compared to other cell types.
 Breast glandular cells comprise the mammary gland, which can either be lactating or non-lactating.
 During pregnancy, non-lactating mammary glands undergo morphological alterations and begin to produce milk due to the influence of hormonal changes.
 An example of a protein with elevated expression in breast glandular cells is lactalbumin alpha (LALBA), a key enzyme in milk production.
-Another example is prolactin induced protein (PIP), a secreted protein with unknown function that shows protein expression in breast and salivary gland.
+Another example is casein alpha s1 (CSN1S1), a milk protein important for the transport of calcium phosphate.

 Breast myoepithelial cells